Dictionary revision for mapping boundary data to bound states: Extend applicability of gravitational observables from scattering processes to bound orbits

-Now we evaluate the new dictionary by comparing the binding energy $E_{b}(j)$ (where $j$ denotes the orbital angular momentum) calculated using EOB theory up to 4PM order \cite{Jing,Jing1,JingXZ,Jing3} with results obtained from NR simulations since the binding energy is a crucial component in the computation of gravitational waveforms emitted by coalescing binaries \cite{PhysRevLett.108.131101,PhysRevD.93.044046}.
+Furthermore, by comparing the binding energy $E_{b}(j)$ (where $j$ denotes the orbital angular momentum) calculated using EOB theory up to 4PM order \cite{Jing,Jing1,JingXZ,Jing3} with results obtained from NR simulations since the binding energy is a crucial component in the computation of gravitational waveforms emitted by coalescing binaries \cite{PhysRevLett.108.131101,PhysRevD.93.044046}.
 The NR simulation data are sourced from the SXS database, specifically from the signals labeled \texttt{SXS:BBH:0066 (q=1) and SXS:BBH:0303 (q=10)}.
 As illustrated in Figures \ref{fig:sxsbbh2516}, the relationship between binding energy and angular momentum concerning the innermost stable circular orbit, as derived from EOB theory, demonstrates a remarkable agreement with NR data.